JoanDamia/Particle-System/README.md

 Life time	How many seconds an emitter lives.
 We can have a lot of randomization to make the effect even more organic.
 That depends on you.

-So if we want to create a fire what we need to do is to to change the start and end color, put the blending mode to additive to make it glow, reduce alpha color over time… And will get something like this.
+So if we want to create a fire what we need to do is to to change the start and end color, put the blending mode to additive to make it glow, reduce alpha color over time… And will get fire.

-torch_gi

-But we can do explosions too:

-explosions

 Another interesting thing is too play with the particle movement.
 We have done a linear movment but we can simulate paraboles, accelerated movement, circular and so on.
 A really cool and simple thing to do is to implement turbulunce in form of vortices.
 To put it simple, a vortex is like an spinning air wheel that causes objects to change it’s movment in a circular and chatoic way.
 We can simulate this by using a simple ad-hoc formula.
 In this article is explained how it’s done.